jddixon/xlattice_go/protocol/chunks/README.md

 The 'datum' field contains the SHA3-256 content hash of the file of which this is a chunk.

-The header is followed by ceil(len/16) bytes of data, with zero bytes added to bring the data length up to a multiple of 16.
-That is, the data is padded with zeroes as required to the next whole multiple of 16.
+The header is followed by ceil(len/16) bytes of data, with zero byte padding added to bring the data length up to a multiple of 16.
+That is, the data is padded with zeroes as required to bring its length to the next whole multiple of 16.
 If the length of the data in bytes is already a whole multiple of 16, no padding is added.

 The chunk data is followed by the 32-byte SHA3-256 hash of the chunk itself, where the hash is calculated over the fields named (magic, type, reserved,